Category: Citizenship

 a) Permanent Residents (PRs) aged 21 and above

 You must have held PR status for at least two years at the time of application.
+If you are still assessing whether you meet Singapore’s PR eligibility requirements or how PR status is evaluated, you may find our guide on Singapore PR requirements helpful.

 You can include your spouse and unmarried children under 21 (born within a legal marriage or legally adopted).